danielpclark/arel_cr/README.md

 ## Contributing to Arel

 Arel is the work of many contributors.
-You're encouraged to submit pull requests, propose features and discuss issues.
+You"re encouraged to submit pull requests, propose features and discuss issues.

 See [CONTRIBUTING](CONTRIBUTING.md).